Skip Navigation

 Back-end

 With Gorilla’s WebSocket library, we can create WebSocket handlers, much like standard http.Handlers.
-In this case, we’ll have one endpoint that handles sending and receiving messages named handleWebsocket.
-A websocket.Upgrader needs to be used to upgrade incoming requests to WebSocket connections.
+In this case, we have one endpoint that handles sending and receiving messages named handleWebSocket.
+A websocket.Upgrader is required to upgrade incoming requests to WebSocket connections.
 The endpoint is used for both submitting new messages to and receiving messages from the chat service.
 Incoming messages are received via ws.ReadMessage() as Go byte slices.
-We take those messages, validate them and insert them into our Redis subscription channel, so all connected servers can receive updates.
+We take those messages, validate them, and publish them to a Redis channel, so all connected servers can receive updates.

 return